 The Commission may also refer debts to an independent debt collection agency.
-The Commission may adopt a rule requiring additional expense to off-set the portion of the collection retained by the debt collection agency.
+Additional expenses are assessed to off-set the portion of the collection retained by the debt collection agency.

-If an operator fails to achieve compliance, Legal Enforcement works with the OAG or the debt collection agency to secure reimbursement of Oil and Gas Regulation and Cleanup Fund expenditures by the Oil and Gas Division to plug abandoned wells and remediate pollution.
+If an operator fails to achieve compliance, Legal Enforcement works with the OAG or the debt collection agency to secure reimbursement of Oil and Gas Regulation and Cleanup Fund expenditures to plug abandoned wells and/or remediate pollution.
 Once the Oil and Gas Division calculates the final cost for remediation, Legal Enforcement forwards the matter to the OAG's Bankruptcy and Collections Division or the debt collection agency.
 Alternatively, the reimbursement may be included in a Legal Enforcement complaint and become part of an order before the matter is referred for collection.
 Occasionally, the OAG deems the operator judgment proof and determines that administrative penalties and reimbursement cannot be collected.
 Cases returned from the OAG may be referred to the debt collection agency.

-Appendix D: Complaint Procedures
+Appendix E: Public Complaint Procedures